TEDGlobal 2017 Tanzania Session 7 – Power Up

 TEDGlobal 2017 Session 7 Speakers

-Fredros Okumu, who catches mosquitoes for a living to study them.
+Catches mosquitoes for a living to study them.
 As mosquitoes build resistance to insecticides, new ways must be found to control their populations.
-After some rather intense study of mosquito biology, Fredros’ research team have developed some rather unconventional methods for targeting and culling the malaria vector that has been described as the most dangerous animal on the planet.
+Therefore, after some rather intense study of mosquito biology, Fredros’ research team has developed some rather unconventional methods for targeting and culling the malaria vector that has been described as the most dangerous animal on the planet.

 Fredros Okumu studies the deadliest animal in the world: the mosquito.
 We know very little about this vector for malaria and other diseases, even as it develops resistance to our pesticides.
 (And real talk, one way you study mosquitos is to let yourself get bitten over and over.)
 Photo: Ryan Lash / TED

-Kevin Njabo takes the state with one relatable admission.
+Takes the state with one relatable admission.
 He shares that he almost became one of the four of five Africans who never return to the continent after an education abroad.
-He urges more people to do so: “For every skilled African who returns home, nine jobs are created in the formal or informal sector.”
+Therefore, he urges more people to do so: “For every skilled African who returns home, nine jobs are created in the formal or informal sector.”
 He points out that by building local scientific capacity, Africans can find solutions to the continent’s problems.

 Audience member Amy Dickman gets onstage to tell the inspiring story of how her organization helped convert traditional lion killers into lion protectors (read more).
 Photo: Bret Hartman / TED

-Kola Masha is concerned that Africa is a young continent: 41% percent of the population is under 15, according to the UN’s population division.
-But as the young demographic explodes, jobs have not kept up.
+Concerned that Africa is a young continent: 41% percent of the population is under 15, according to the UN’s population division.
+However, as the young demographic explodes, jobs have not kept up.
 This could spell disaster if these people do not find opportunities to make a decent life for themselves.
 In 2012, Masha created a company called Babban Gona to explore if it was possible to use agriculture as an engine to unlock opportunities for economic advancement to young people in Nigeria.

 What do you do when you return to your country and visit the library, but can’t find books written by your country’s own people?
 Well, if you are Bibi Bakare-Yusuf, you become a publisher.
-Which is obviously not a cakewalk (brief sidebar), but has to be done.
+However, this is obviously not a cakewalk (brief sidebar) but has to be done.
 The reason?
 Archives are not value-free, and whoever controls them controls the narrative.